tank-trax/vital/README.md

-This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes modifications to the `jucer` and `make` files as well as other parts of the source code to successfully build "Vitality +/-" for Linux/GNU as:
+This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes modifications to the `jucer` and other parts of the source code to successfully build "Vitality +/-" for 64 bit Windows using Visual Studio 2017:

- - Standalone app with JACK support
+ - Standalone without ASIO
  - VST3 plugin
- - LV2 plugin

-This build changes the file name(s) and folder location for presets and settings so as to not conflict with the upcoming DISTRHO-Ports Community Build.

 Changes integrated into this build include critical fixes implemented by:

  - falkTX (removing the Log In, Authorization, Downloading of Content and Text-to-Waveform features)
- - taylordotfish (LV2 fixes to enable the GUI to display)

-This build has been successfully tested and built on Debian Buster and should build on an Linux distribution with the requisite development files and libraries.
+Successfully tested and built on Windows 10 using Visual Studio Community 2017.
+The only caveat is that IPP (Intel Performance Primitives) needs to be installed.

 Instructions

 ```
 git clone https://github.com/tank-trax/vital.git
 cd vital
-git checkout vitality+minus-1.0.6
+git checkout vitality+-1.0.6-win-lite
-make
 ```

+Open the Solution Visual Studio 2017 and build the Release

-This will produce the Standalone and VST3 in `plugin/builds/linux_vst/build/` and the LV2 in `plugin/builds/linux_lv2/`
+This will produce the Standalone and VST3 in `plugin\builds\vs17\x64\Release`

-Presets and local store will go in the `~/.local/share/vitality+minus/` folder
+Presets and local store will go in the `Documents\Vitality+Minus` folder

 I have made every effort to comply with Matt's wishes to remove all mention of "Vital", "Vital Audio", "Tytel" or "Matt Tytel" from the jucer, Makefile and all source code as well as take away any mention of or link to https://vital.audio, https://account.vital.audio or https://store.vital.audio

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.